0 of 3 completed

 Matthew 22:42-45 (KJ3)

 "What do you think about the Christ?
 Whose son is He?
-They said to Him, David's.
-He said to them, How then does David in the Spirit call Him Lord, saying, 'The Lord said to my Lord, Sit off My right until I place Your enemies as a footstool for Your feet'?
-Then if David calls Him Lord, how is He his son?"
+They say to Him, David's.
+He says to them, How then does David in spirit call Him Lord, saying, 'Jehovah said to My Lord, Sit off My right hand until I place Your enemies as a footstool of Your feet'?
+If then David calls Him Lord, how is He his son?"

 Writing Technique